- ICH GCP

 Time Frame: From registration date to date of progression, or date of death, which ever came first, assessed up to 40 months

-Months of progression free survival from registration
+Months of progression free survival (PFS) from registration by dose and cancer diagnosis

 From registration date to date of progression, or date of death, which ever came first, assessed up to 40 months